 - Optional input ranges: ±40 mV up to ±500 mV

 - Sustained streaming mode more than 1.7 GB/s

 - Works with all PXIe and PXI hybrid slots

 The optional ABA mode combines slow continuous data recording with fast acquisition on trigger events.
 The ABA mode works like a slow data logger combined with a fast digitizer.
 The exact position of the trigger events is stored as timestamps in an extra memory.

-FIFO modeThe FIFO mode is designed for continuous data transfer between the digitizerNETBOX and the host PC.
-The transfer speed is depending on the Ethernet connection between box and host and is in the region of 40 MB/s to 60 MB/s.
+FIFO modeThe FIFO mode is designed for continuous data transfer between measurement board and PC memory or hard disk.
+The read (acquisition) transfer rate reached depends on the motherboard and can be up to 1.7 GByte/s on a PXI Express x4 Gen2 slot.
 The control of the data stream is done automatically by the driver on interrupt request.
 The complete installed on-board memory is used for buffer data, making the continuous streaming extremely reliable.

 The data acquisition boards offer a wide variety of trigger modes.
 Besides the standard signal checking for level and edge as known from oscilloscopes it's also possible to define a window trigger.
 Trigger conditions can be combined with logical conjunctions like OR to adopt to different application scenarios.

 All boards can be triggered using a separate external trigger signal with a two level programmable window comparator and a second separate external trigger with a single programmable level comparator.
 It's possible to use positive or negative edge.
 An internally recognized trigger event can - when activated by software - be routed to a multi purpose i/o connector to start external instruments.